-My heart goes out to the poor creative who came up with this concept for TfL, only to have the client chicken out and force them to literally spell it out below.
+My heart goes out to the poor creative who came up with the above concept for TfL, only to have the client chicken out and force them to literally spell it out below.
 If you need to use brackets, your design is not working.
 Perhaps if the image was clearer (it actually showed a piece of cake rather than the remainder of a cake) you could have gone bracketless?
 Maybe the bracket police should have considered the context: the poster was used on the London underground where commuters are likely to stand staring at it for at least a few minutes every single day.
 If that isn’t enough time for them to work out the joke, then there’s no hope.

 4) Have fun with words, but make sure everyone is in on the joke.